zach-lloyd/contract-analysis-mcp/README.md

 **`ask_contracts`** — Ask a question across all contracts in the database.
 Returns an answer synthesized from the most relevant clauses found anywhere in the corpus.
 Supports multi-turn conversation via a `session_id`.

 **`ask_contract`** — Ask a question about a specific contract by title.
 Restricts retrieval to that single agreement.
-Also supports multi-turn conversation.
+Also supports multi-turn conversation via a `session_id`.

 **`compare_contracts`** — Compare two or more contracts on a given topic.
 Each contract is queried independently so results are balanced, and the LLM produces a side-by-side comparative analysis.